isht7/pytorch-deeplab-resnet/README.md

 The architecture of deepLab-ResNet has been replicated exactly as it is from the caffe implementation.
 This architecture calculates losses on input images over multiple scales ( 1x, 0.75x, 0.5x ).
 Losses are calculated individually over these 3 scales.
 In addition to these 3 losses, one more loss is calculated after merging the output score maps on the 3 scales.
 These 4 losses are added to calculate the total loss.

 # Usage
+## Branch custom_maxLabel
+This branch differs from the master in that the number of labels can be modified in this version while training, enabling use of custom data for training.
+Additional flags have been provided in `train.py` and `eval.py` to enable training and evaluation with custom data.
+Note that this feature is now available in master.
 ### Replicating caffe performance
 To convert the caffemodel released by [authors](https://arxiv.org/abs/1606.00915), download the deeplab-resnet caffemodel (`train_iter_20000.caffemodel`) pretrained on VOC into the data folder.
 After that, run
 ```